Please find below a selection of statistics about veganism and health.

 - The survey also found 15% have reduced their dairy/egg intake over the lockdown period.
 Source

-- The letter was signed by clinicians including Emanuel Goldman, a world-renowned professor of microbiology and consultant haematologist, Dr Shireen Kassam, nursing expert Baroness Watkins of Tavistock and Professor Richard Kock, emerging diseases specialist at the Royal Veterinary College at the, University of London.
+- The letter was signed by clinicians including Emanuel Goldman, a world-renowned professor of microbiology and consultant haematologist, Dr Shireen Kassam, nursing expert Baroness Watkins of Tavistock and Professor Richard Kock, emerging diseases specialist at the Royal Veterinary College at the University of London.
 Source.

-- As all vaccines currently are tested on animals, at this stage it is impossible to have a vaccine that has been created without animal use, including the covid-19 vaccination.
+- As all vaccines are currently tested on animals, at this stage it is impossible to have a vaccine that has been created without animal use, including the covid-19 vaccination.
 Source

 The Vegan Society’s Guide to Ingredients